AdamSobieski/Narratology/Content/Concepts.md

 }
 ```

+As envisioned, obtaining a concept's definition resembles [content negotiation](https://en.wikipedia.org/wiki/Content_negotiation) with model-specificity added in.

 ### Provenance

-The provenance of a concept is envisioned as detailing its origins, from operations involving other concepts.
+The provenance of a concept is envisioned as including operations involving other concepts.

 ```cs
 public interface IConceptProvenanceProvider